dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 This means making changes in your everyday routines to minimize close contact with others, including:

-- avoiding non-essential gatherings
+- avoiding crowded places and non-essential gatherings
 - avoiding common greetings, such as handshakes
-- avoiding crowded places such as concerts, arenas, conferences and festivals
 - limiting contact with people at higher risk like older adults and those in poor health
 - keeping a distance of at least 2 arms lengths (approximately 2 metres) from others, as much as possible